PGScatalog/pgsc_calc/docs/how-to/multiple.rst

 How to apply multiple scores in parallel
 ========================================

-pgsc_calc makes it simple to scale up polygenic score calculation by using PLINK 2's built-in matrix multiplication.
+pgsc_calc makes it simple to scale up polygenic score calculation.
 If you want to calculate multiple scores for your genetic data it will always be faster to run the pipeline once with the parallel method described in this section.
 Running the workflow many times, once for each score, will be much slower |:man_running:|

 1. Samplesheet setup
 --------------------